 The newly formed household will be able to receive the additional amount for any children born before 6 April 2017.
-However, they won't be entitled to an additional amount for any third or subsequent child born on or after 6 April 2017 unless an exception applies.
-Children may need to be re-ordered in the new household, see 'How to 'order' children or qualifying young persons where an exception may apply' below.
+However, they won't be entitled to the additional amount for any third or subsequent child born on or after 6 April 2017 unless an exception applies.
+Children may need to be re-ordered in the new household, see How to order children or qualifying young persons where an exception may apply below.